sagemath/trac_to_gh/Issue 8642.md

 # Issue 8642: port detection for the notebook does not work in Cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8642

 Original creator: mhansen